vexim/veximpy/README.md

 # Automated tests

+If you want to run tests, create an additional DB `veximtest_test`, as tests destroy all data, create there own data and truncate all tables in the end!
+The test DB is configured in `instance/config.py`

+`pytest -v` will run all configureed tests.

-See the `app/tests` directory.
+See the `app/tests` directory and `app/lib/tests.py`.

 # Internal Notes:

-Create or upgrade a new database.
+Create or upgrade a new database: `bash ./dbreinit.sh`.
 This script does some magic on setting the name for the database (set the variable inside the file) and adds missing imports to the versions file of alembic/flask-migrate.
 It calls `flask db init`, `flask db migrate` and `flask db upgrade`.

-bash ./dbreinit.sh

-Reverse engeneering of an existing database
+## Reverse engeneering of an existing database

 ```
 echo "mysql user: "; read USER; echo "mysql passwd: "; stty -echo; read PW; stty echo; flask-sqlacodegen --flask --schema maildb_vexim2 mysql://${USER}:${PW}@127.0.0.1/maildb_vexim2 | sed "s/maildb\_vexim2\.//"